 Twin sisters face breast cancer and a genetic risk of stomach cancer together.

-Ask these 51-year-old identical twins from South Orange County, and they’ll tell you they believe the threat of breast cancer, subsequent genetic testing, and care and guidance from Providence Mission Hospital
+Ask these 51-year-old identical twins from South Orange County, and they’ll tell you they believe the threat of breast cancer, subsequent genetic testing, and care and guidance from Providence Mission Hospital saved their lives.

 Kerrie and Kristine’s story began in the spring of 2020, when Kerrie’s husband noticed a hard lump on the right side of her right breast.
 She was overdue for a mammogram, but Kerrie couldn’t feel anything.